ow2-proactive/catalog-client/docs/BucketGrantControllerApi.md

 <a name="createBucketGrantForAGroupUsingPOST"></a>
 # **createBucketGrantForAGroupUsingPOST**
-> BucketGrantMetadata createBucketGrantForAGroupUsingPOST(sessionID, bucketName, accessType, userGroup)
+> BucketGrantMetadata createBucketGrantForAGroupUsingPOST(sessionID, bucketName, accessType, priority, userGroup)

 Create a new user group grant access for a bucket